calebfoss/p5-marker/README.md

 }
 ```

-Given the simplicity of the resulting image, I think there are a suprising number of concepts that need to be introduced in order to produce it.
+Given the simplicity of the resulting image, I think there are a surprising number of concepts that need to be introduced in order to produce it.
 Without intentional code organization, I think it's quite easy to lose track of which styling/transformations will affect which things on the canvas.

 Here's how to produce that same example in Marker: